-- 15. Individuals shall demonstrate maintenance of competence through submission and peer review of a CPD record provided by the individual.
-Licensed Members shall ensure that the CPD record is of an appropriate standard and places the appropriate emphasis on the maintenance of competence.
-Where the individual has not been professionally active during the period (or part thereof) of removal from the Register and is unable to provide a CPD record, they shall agree a plan with the Licensed Member to demonstrate their future commitment to CPD and professional competence. - 16.
+- b.
+All outstanding Registration Fees for the period of time the individual was not on the Register.
+Such an application for reinstatement shall be made within three years of the last payment of the Registration Fee.
+In such cases, the date of the individual's registration on the Register shall be the original registration date. - 15.
+Individuals shall demonstrate maintenance of competence through submission and peer review of a CPD record provided by the individual.
+The Licensee shall ensure that the CPD record is of an appropriate standard and places the appropriate emphasis on the maintenance of competence.
+Where the individual has not been professionally active during the period (or part thereof) of removal from the Register and is unable to provide a CPD record, they shall agree a plan with the Licensee to demonstrate their future commitment to CPD and professional competence. - 16.
 An interim Registrant removed from the Register for more than three years can be reinstated upon payment of the current year's Registration Fee.
 In such cases, the date of the individual's registration on the Register shall be the reinstatement date. - 17.
-Any individuals removed from the Register for a period of more than three years from the last payment of the Registration Fee may be readmitted to the Register on the condition that the Licensed Member has satisfied itself, through a Professional Review, that the individuals have maintained their competence.
+Any individuals removed from the Register for a period of more than three years from the last payment of the Registration Fee may be readmitted to the Register on the condition that the Licensee has satisfied itself, through a Professional Review, that the individuals have maintained their competence.
 In such cases, the individual shall be treated as a new Registrant and issued with a registration certificate dated as of the date of their readmission to the Register. - 18.
-Any Direct Registrant whose registration is removed for non-payment of their Registration Fee may only be reinstated on to the Register via a Licensed Member or Professional Affiliate.
+Any individuals removed from the Register for a period of more than three years excluding the current year, due to an administrative error on the part of the Licensee may be readmitted upon submission of an application by the Licensee to the Engineering Council.
+Such individuals may be readmitted to the Register on the condition that the Licensee has satisfied itself that the individuals have maintained their competence during the lapsed period, in line with paragraph 15 above. - Any Direct Registrant whose registration is removed for non-payment of their Registration Fee may only be reinstated on to the Register via a Licensee or Professional Affiliate.